 Click on role title to view an expanded position description.

 All volunteers begin by assisting in one of the Level One opportunities listed below.
-(If volunteers have extensive horsemanship experience, they may begin at advance levels within the Doris Day Horse Rescue and Adoption Center’s horsemanship program with permission of the Director.)
+(If volunteers have extensive horsemanship experience, they may begin at advance levels within the Doris Day Equine Center’s horsemanship program with permission of the Director.)
 After completing 60 hours of service, volunteers will have the opportunity to apply for participation in one of the more advanced Level Two positions as well.
 Demonstrated competence in Level Two positions may lead to engagement in a Level Three task for some volunteers.

 Administrative Assistant: Provide administrative support to staff by helping with common office duties such as data entry, photocopying, filing and answering phones.

 Garden Club: Help keep our gardens flourishing by providing general garden care.

 Facilities and Maintenance: Assist with general maintenance and repair of the ranch.